ShreyasGanesh/TransSQL/README.md

 3. db: This folder contains some db files which are used in the evaluation.

 ## Dataset

 We used the WikiSQL dataset for training, which can be found here: https://github.com/salesforce/WikiSQL.
+Additionally, we are using the Spider dataset (https://yale-lily.github.io//spider) for intermediate fine tuning of our models.

+## Baseline Model

+The implementation of the baseline model which we are using (https://arxiv.org/pdf/1709.00103.pdf), can be found here - https://github.com/tiwarikajal/Seq2SQL--Natural-Language-sentences-to-SQL-Queries